 Enterprise releases are not separate from our standard releases.
 Enterprise releases are simply a designated version for those Server and Data Center customers who prefer to upgrade less frequently, and for whom the process of planning to upgrade their product can take months.
 This release designation better fits their needs and existing upgrade patterns.

 At least one feature release per year will be designated an Enterprise release.
 This release will receive additional backported bug fixes to ensure Server and Data Center customers can remain on the release for longer if they prefer.
-The first Enterprise release will be Jira Software 7.6, which will be available in early 2018.
+The first Enterprise releases will be Jira Software 7.6 and Confluence 6.6.

 Enterprise releases will be designated when the corresponding feature release is available.
 There are multiple criteria that are considered when designating a release as an Enterprise release, such as time since last release, features, overall stability/performance for large deployments, etc. For example, we will designate a release as an Enterprise release when version 7.x.0 is generally available, but the Enterprise release (7.x.3) will be made available shortly thereafter.
 You will be able to see if a release is an Enterprise release or not in the release notes.